CodingMadePlain/CodingMadePlain/README.md

-# Stay Relevant With Web Programming and Coding
+# Master the Future of Web Development: Learn to Code!

-With the intrusion of Artificial Intelligence (AI), web development is taking a massive upheaveal with regards to the relevant skills required to stay current.
+The rise of Artificial Intelligence (AI) is significantly impacting web development, changing the skillset needed to stay ahead.

-In short - understanding code is vital to for all programmers who want a future in this space.
-AI will only write what you tell it to.
+**Here's the key:** understanding code is essential for all programmers who want a future in this space.
+After all, AI can only write what you instruct it to.
+*The need to understand how to code has never been greater.*

+## Learn from an Expert in a Supportive Online Environment

+My interactive online courses provide a supportive environment where you can:

-Learn how to code from an experienced programmer and  instructor in a supportive environment where you can ask questions, get real-time feedback, and collaborate with fellow students.
+- Learn from an experienced programmer and instructor.
+I'll guide you through the world of coding and answer your questions in real-time.

-**I offer instructor led online courses.** You will be listening to a real person and can ask questions in real time.

-Courses currently avaialable are
+- Get real-time feedback.
+Put your learning into practice and receive immediate feedback to boost your understanding.
+- Collaborate with fellow students.
+Connect with other learners and share experiences to enhance your learning journey.

+# Courses Available:

 - HTML & CSS
 - JavaScript
 - PHP
 - Python

-Dele Oke
+**Start your coding journey today and unlock a future-proof career!**